-This year marks 130 years of transacting in Brisbane real estate for our agency.
+2018 marked 130 years of our agency buying, selling, renting and managing Brisbane real estate.
 We’ve been known by a number of different trading names, but our history has been unified by the constant Directorship of the Blocksidge family.

 Together the Blocksidge’s are working hard with their wonderful staff to fulfil our agency’s mission – “to be a trusted partner in your real estate journey, enhancing your experience by offering personalised customer service and outstanding industry knowledge.”